 In this session I’ll discuss the how & the why (or why not) behind microservices.
 How to manage complexity, testing and scalability, and how to enable robust services by introducing chaos engineering and anti-fragile thinking.

-Modern infrastructure essentials
+Introduction to modern infrastructure essentials

 In this session we’ll take a look at virtualization, containers, infrastructure as code, immutable infrastructure, (auto-)scaling, cloud services and clustering.